 Degree Granting Authority:

 Glasgow Caledonian New York College (GCNYC) was granted a provisional charter and degree granting authority by the Board of Regents of the State of New York in June 2017.
-The College is currently applying for regional accreditation.
+The College currntly holds candidacy status.
 The minutes of the Board of Regents providing our degree granting authority can be viewed at https://www.regents.nysed.gov/report/jun-2017/higher-education.
-Requests for a copy of our charter should be directed to Robert.Clougherty@gcu.ac.uk
+Requests for a copy of our charter should be directed to James.Miller@gcu.ac.uk (Secretary to the Board of Trustees).

 Our founding institution, Glasgow Caledonian University, is accredited in the UK by the Quality Assurance Agency (QAA) of Scotland.